less-and-less-bugs/RDCM/Readme.md

   doi={10.1109/TIFS.2023.3326368}}
 ```

 If you have interest in multimodal misinformation detection, another paper of me on multimodal misinformation task can help you https://arxiv.org/abs/2305.05964.
-Despite accepted by Funding, this paper got three strong accepts :) :) :) .
+Despite only accepted by Funding, this paper got three strong accepts :) :) :) .
 So it can work as a good reference, haha.

 ```
 @inproceedings{DBLP:conf/acl/LiuWL23,